Bakeathon 2016, Day 6

 For the glaze, add the mango puree, sugar and corn flour into a pan.
 Mix well to make sure there aren’t any lumps.
 Now cook this mixture over medium heat stirring all the time until it thickens and coats the back of the spoon.

 For frosting the cake, whip 2 cups of heavy cream with 1/4 cup confectioner’s sugar.
 Add a little mango puree or some of the glaze.
 I have used the glaze here.
 Mix it in carefully with a spatula making sure not to over beat the cream.
-Cut each cake into two layers and sprinkle the base layer with some sugar syrup (1 cup sugar + 1/2 cup water, heated until the sugar melts and cooled completely)
+Cut each cake into two layers and sprinkle the base layer with some sugar syrup (1 cup water + 1/2 cup sugar, heated until the sugar melts completely.
+Use only after its completely cooled down)

 Fill with the prepared fresh cream and lay another layer of cake on top.
 Repeat the sugar syrup, whipped cream and cake layers.
 Once you are done with your layers, frost the cake completely.
 Add the mango glaze on top.
 Decorate as you wish.
 Refrigerate until the time of serving.